panitsasi/JamShield-A-Machine-Learning-Detection-Algorithm-for-Over-the-Air-Jamming-Attacks/README.md

 - **Wireless Nodes:** Each wireless node is a Linux PC with an Intel WLAN 8265/8275 wireless network adapter supporting 802.11 standards.

 - **OnePlus 8T Smartphones:** Each smartphone is equipped with the Qualcomm FastConnect 6900 Wi-Fi chipset.
-The initial locations of the smartphones are illustrated in Figure 2.
 During our experiments, the smartphones were placed in various locations within the lab at random intervals.

 - **Wireless Access Point (AP):** In this work, we utilized the ASUS RT-AX88U Pro as the AP.
 This device supports wireless standards, including 802.11, and operates simultaneously in dual-band (2.4 GHz and 5 GHz) modes.
 It features 2x2 antennas for enhanced beamforming and supports channel capacities ranging from 20 to 160 MHz, with a maximum output power of 20 dBm.